Spray (sailing vessel): History

-After setting off around the world in 1895, the boom was shortened after it broke and in 1896 Slocum reduced the height of the mast by 7 feet and the length of the bowsprit by 5 feet while in Buenos Aires.
+After setting off around the world in 1895, the boom was shortened after it broke, and in 1896 Slocum reduced the height of the mast by 7 feet and the length of the bowsprit by 5 feet while in Buenos Aires.
 In Port Angosto, Strait of Magellan, Spray was re-rigged as a yawl by adding a jigger.
 In 1901 Spray was an attraction at the Pan-American Exposition in Buffalo, New York.

 Seaworthiness

-An analysis by Howard I. Chapelle, curator of maritime history at the Smithsonian Institution and a noted expert on small sailing craft, demonstrated that Spray was stable under most circumstances, but could capsize under some conditions.
+An analysis by Howard I. Chapelle, curator of maritime history at the Smithsonian Institution and a noted expert on small sailing craft, demonstrated that Spray was stable under most circumstances but could capsize under some conditions.

 One of the many theories for the boat's disappearance suggested that her internal ballast may have shifted in a severe knock-down and thus unbalanced her.
-In his book, Captain Joshua Slocum, Victor Slocum, son of the solo seafarer, wrote that "the ballast was concrete cement, stanchioned down securely to ensure it against shifting should the vessel be hove on her beam-ends.
-There was no outside ballast whatever.
-Spray could have been self-righting if shoved on her beam-ends, a fact that was proven, since, by an experiment on an exact duplicate of the original boat and ballasted just like her.
+In his book, Captain Joshua Slocum, Victor Slocum the son of the solo seafarer, wrote that "the ballast was concrete cement, stanchioned down securely to ensure it against shifting should the vessel be hove on her beam-ends.
+There was no outside ballast whatsoever.
+Spray could have been self-righting if shoved on her beam-ends.
+A fact that was proven by an experiment on an exact duplicate of the original boat and ballasted just like her.
 The test boat was hove down with mast flat to the water and when released righted herself."